cliosight/Docs/Introduction.md

 1. Role-based Access Control (Admin, User and Admin-Minor)
 2. Secure protocols for data and file transfer like HTTPS and SFTP only.
 3. Removal of personal and sensitive information from data with pre-defined queries.
-4. Logs for tracking access and updates made on a table.

 EU and USA: [GDPR vs. HIPPA compliance](https://www.onetrust.com/blog/hipaa-vs-gdpr-compliance/)
 India: [The PDP Bill](https://www.meity.gov.in/writereaddata/files/The%20Digital%20Personal%20Data%20Potection%20Bill%2C%202022_0.pdf) [The EHR Standards](https://main.mohfw.gov.in/sites/default/files/17739294021483341357.pdf)